MoMS-MMSB/protein-cross-sections/README.md

 `calculate-slice-distances.py` creates `n` slices in z, then calculates the average distance of each atom/bead/particle of the protein in that slice from the protein center of mass (in that same slice).

+`calculate_voxel_area.py` splits the box into voxels of area `-v` (in angstrom), and returns the total area of voxels which contain any protein atom/bead.
+This method can originally be found in the ACS Central Science Paper "Lipid–Protein Interactions Are Unique Fingerprints for Membrane Proteins" by Corradi et al., 2018 `doi: 10.1021/acscentsci.8b00143`.
+Please cite the original work as well!
 ### Install:
 ```
 git clone git@github.com:MoMS-MMSB/protein-geometry.git